gangjoeun/KoHaHa/README.md

 'KoHaHa' is a Korean humor dataset.
 It is a name that expresses Korean humor by combining the Korean word 'Ko' with the onomatopoeia 'Haha', which means 'laugh out loud.'  :blush::smile:

 * 24.03.12: KoHaHa 1.0 version upload
-* 24.08.30: Can Generative Artificial Intelligence Train Humor? - Focusing on the KoHaHa Datase
+* 24.08.30: Can Generative Artificial Intelligence Train Humor? - Focusing on the KoHaHa Dataset
             [👉paper link👈](https://kiss.kstudy.com/Detail/Ar?key=4113479)
 ### KoHaHa 1.0
 * 265 korean humor dataset